michalmichael67/Final_project/README.md

 - Topic : Predicting Whether Stock Exchange Prices will Close Higher or Lower than They Open
 - Reason topic was selected : We believe that the price of the stock exchange is an indicator of general financial stability which is crucial to people's decision-making.
 - Main goal : Our goal is to use machine learning models to predict stock exchange prices to hopefully understand the level of financial stability.
-In this project, we will be focusing specifically on the ^NYA, the stock market index covering all common stock listed on the New York Stock Exchange.
+In this project, we will be focusing specifically on the  ^NYA , the stock market index covering all common stock listed on the New York Stock Exchange.
 - Description of their source of data: we are using a Kaggle dataset (https://www.kaggle.com/mattiuzc/stock-exchange-data) that has daily price data for indexes tracking stock exchanges from all over the world (United States, China, Canada, Germany, Japan, and more).
 The data was all collected from Yahoo Finance, which had several decades of data available for most exchanges.
 We will be focusing on 2 CSV files:
     1. A CSV with stock exchange data inclusing the columns: Stock Exchange Index, Date, Open, High, Low, Close, Adj Close, Volume
     2. A reference CSV with columns: Region, Exchange, Index, Currency